dpm3354/retailordering/README.md

 * manage inventory
 * set up delivery

+Each of these todo items may have indications for classes outside of the Order class.
+But I'm only concerned with the order class.
+For instance, should managing inventory be handled within an order?
+No. There's likely a service we use for that, so we need to mock that out in order to finish the order class and it's functionality.
+Same thing with delivery and authorizing payment.
+I've used mocks for those other areas of functionality.

+In typical development (using TDD as a mockist) the developer would finish the purchase method as I have here and then start working on the other services.

-Each of these features are done using mocks.
-In other words, there is no working "retail ordering" system in this code.
-It is the code we'd write using TDD and Mocks.
+If you followed what I described above, then you know there is no working "retail ordering" system in this code.
+It is the code we'd write using TDD and Mocks for the purchase method only.

-Watch the logs and the commits from the beginning until 9/12 to see how I went about adding features to this and testing the code before any functionality existed.
+Take a look at the commit logs from the beginning until 9/12 to see how I went about adding features to this and testing the code before any functionality existed.
+From late 9/12 until 9/13 I added another OrderTests class that uses Mokito instead of hand-crafted mocks.